jimniels/blog/_drafts/2018-11-05-pathnames-to-subdomains.md

 ![Screenshot of jim-nielsen.com homepage with latest Blog and Dribbble content]({{ site.imageurl }}/2018/pathnames-to-subdomains-blog-dribbble-jim-nielsen.png "jim-nielsen.com with the latest content from my blog and Dribbble")

 There’s a couple different ways you could do a widget like this.
 One way would be to use client-side JavaScript.
 This would mean that every person who hits my site would run JavaScript code which hits the Dribbble API and [my blog’s JSON feed](https://blog.jim-nielsen.com/feed.json) to get the latest content and then render the page.
 Besides the oft-ignored problem of “what happens if JavaScript is disabled?”, this wouldn’t really work because the Dribbble API is rate limited.
-Not that I get tons of traffic to my blog, but because every visitor would be hitting Dribbble’s API, I still run the risk of overdosing on my allotted API calls.
+Not that I get massive traffic to my site or anything, but this is still a problem because every visitor would be hitting Dribbble’s API and I would therefore run the risk of overdosing on my allotted API calls.

 I could do this server side.
 Setup like a cron job that runs every so often and fetches the latest content to a cache file which gets used to render the HTML.
 But then I have to setup and maintain a server, which I don’t want to do.